hlandau/acmetool/README.md

 **Listen:** If you are for some reason not running anything on port 80 or 443, acmetool will use those ports.
 Either port being available is sufficient.
 This is only really useful for development purposes.

+**Hook:** You can write custom shell scripts (or binary executables) which acmetool invokes to provison challenge files at the desired location.
+For example, you could rsync challenge files to a directory on a remote server.
+[More information.](https://hlandau.github.io/acme/userguide#challenge-hooks)

 ## Renewal